Subscribe To Get Your Free E-Book "Cultivating Deep Awareness"

 So, is the evening time best for meditation?

-When it comes to physical body we do everything necessary to keep it in shape but many us don’t bother to do a workout for the mind.
-A healthy mind builds a strong foundation for the healthy body.
+When it comes to the physical body we do everything necessary to keep it in shape but many of us don’t bother to do a workout for the mind.
+A healthy mind builds a strong foundation for a healthy body.

-A person no matter how fit he or she looks on the outside can never be heathy without a relaxed mind.
-Meditation is the workout of the mind and best part is that it only takes 10 to 15 minutes of your time everyday.
+A person no matter how fit he or she looks on the outside can never be healthy without a relaxed mind.
+Meditation is the workout of the mind and the best part is that it only takes 10 to 15 minutes of your time every day.

-As I mentioned above, if approached it in the right manner, meditation before bed time can be extremely beneficial.
-In the end, it comes down to the fact that you do whatever suits you the best.
+As I mentioned above, if approached in the right manner, meditation before bedtime is extremely beneficial.
+In the end, it boils down to your personal prefernces.
 If meditation before sleeping helps you to feel better, and sleep better, definitely go for it.

 But as I said earlier, there is no hard and fast rule to this and you can practice meditation whenever you want and wherever you want.